wofsauge/IsaacDocs/docs/faq/faq.md

 But in real life programs, it is **extremely difficult** to predict what kinds of code transformations will actually affect the performance of the program.
 Sometimes, you can make a change that you think will speed up the program, but it really makes it slower!
 And sometimes, you can make a change that you think will make the program slower, but it really speeds it up!
 The compiler does all kinds of crazy things under-the-hood.

 This is why when we talk about optimization, the most important thing to discuss is **measuring**.
 Measuring the run-time of a piece of code is calling profiling.
-(It's also referred to as benchmarking.)
+(It can also be called benchmarking.)

 Memorize the **[three rules of optimization](https://wiki.c2.com/?RulesOfOptimization)** from the C2 wiki: